-Thanksgiving is right around the corner and my mind is already on Christmas - #sorry - I'm one of THOSE people now!
+Thanksgiving is right around the corner and my mind is already on Christmas - sorry - I'm one of THOSE people now.
 The excitement surrounding Christmas is really contagious though!
-The lights, the food, the decorations, the smells, the Christmas movies and songs - it's hard not to get wrapped up in it as soon as you start seeing everything on the shelves.
-Even Luna is eagerly dressing in the Christmas spirit ;)
+The lights, the food, the decorations, the smells, the Christmas movies, the SONGS - it's hard not to get wrapped up in it as soon as you start seeing everything on the shelves.
+Even Luna is eagerly dressing in the Christmas spirit!

 When Rob and I first started dating, he would go to Nebraska every year at Christmas and it was such a bummer for us as a couple to not be able to spend some of that magical holiday time together.
-My siblings would have their boyfriends or girlfriends over to make cookies one night with the family, or they'd go with their families to holiday potlucks or to a movie night with hot cocoa.
-And although this is a serious #firstworldproblem, I never looked forward to Christmas because I knew he'd be leaving for two or more weeks.
+My siblings would have their boyfriends or girlfriends over to make cookies one night with the family, or they'd go with their families to holiday potlucks or movies nights, and I would just kinda....tag along awkwardly.
+This is a serious first-world-problem, I know, but I couldn't help but to not look forward to Christmas because I knew Rob would be leaving for two weeks.

 Once we moved in together though, Christmas was a whole new ball game!
-Now every year we get to decide together how we'll spend it, whether that's at home in Colorado with just the two of us, or a trip to Nebraska, or a trip to Florida to see both our families - a much preferred system to being younger and just doing what your parents tell you to do ;) And spending Christmas with the people you love, and most importantly, with the person whom you love more than you'll ever be able to put into words, makes the holiday matter that much more.
+Now every year we get to decide together how we'll spend it, whether that's at home in Colorado with just the two of us, or a trip somewhere to visit family.
+Either way, it's so much nice to spend it together.
+And spending Christmas with the people you love, and most importantly, with the person whom you love more than you'll ever be able to put into words, makes the holiday matter that much more.
+(Are you gagging yet?)

 A package of Oreos (I used the Winter Holiday variety with red cream in the middle)